Three-Dot Lounge Coronavirus Edition

 No one was hurt.

-Hot Pockets sales have surged during the coronavirus pandemic, according to Food & Wine.
+Hot Pockets sales, incidentally, have surged during the coronavirus pandemic, according to Food & Wine.
 The site attributed the boom to convenience and a need for “comfort food.”

 Nestle, the maker of Hot Pockets, reported its fastest quarterly sales growth in five years in April, though not just for the microwavable treats, Bloomberg reported.